AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsubsection{Content-Category Alignment}

-As presented in Fig.~\ref{fig:motivations}(right), the t-SNE results of the same item's multimodal and item ID feature without alignment can be far away.
-It indicates that simply adopting aggregating layers (\eg, MLP or GCN) to acquire multimodal and ID high-level hidden representations separately will make the distance within the same content-category pair far away.
-In this case, the model is hard to distinguish content-category pairs of different items and users.
+As presented in Fig.~\ref{fig:after-align}(left), one item's multimodal and ID feature without alignment can be far away.
+It indicates that simply adopting aggregating layers (\eg, MLP or GCN) to acquire multimodal and ID high-level representations separately will cause the distance of content-category pair far away, making it hard for models to distinguish content-category pairs of different items and users.
 Therefore, we align multimodal and ID hidden representations of the same user or item after aggregation.

-According to the $Aggregator$ output in Eq.~\eqref{eq:aggregation}, we utilize the in-batch InfoNCE~\cite{zhao2023augmented,he2020momentum} to model the content-category alignment, guiding our framework learning the difference of positive and negative content-category pairs.
-Denote $i'$ and $u'$ as in-batch items and users separately; Denote $\tau$ as the temperature hyper-parameter.
+According to the $Aggregator$ output in Eq.~\eqref{eq:aggregation}, we utilize the in-batch InfoNCE~\cite{zhao2023augmented,he2020momentum} to model this alignment, guiding our framework learning the difference of positive and negative content-category pairs.
+In item-side, the multimodal representation and categorical representation of item $i$ should be close; While the distance between multimodal representation of $i$ and categorical representation of other in-batch items $\tilde{i}$ should be large.
+And it is the same in user-side.
+Denote $\tilde{i}$ and $\tilde{u}$ as in-batch items and users respectively; Denote $\tau$ as the temperature hyper-parameter.
 Then the content-category alignment task can be optimized through:

-Aside from the alignment task, the multimodal hidden representation itself also contains rich information: Similar items' multimodal information should also be similar.
-Besides, the multimodal hidden representation $\mathbf{h}^i_{mm}$ will be blindly optimized towards the ID representation $\mathbf{h}^i_{id}$ during the content-category alignment task, leading to a representation collapse~\cite{javaloy2022mitigating} problem and losing its semantic information.
-Therefore, to keep the similarity relationship and avoid representation collapse, we propose an in-batch regularizer to constrain the similarity between each two multimodal hidden representation $\mathbf{h}^i_{mm}$ stay close to the similarity between $\mathbf{h}^i_{enc}$.
-Denote $i$ and $j$ are two in-batch items, $C(\mathbf{x},\mathbf{y})$ as the cosine similarity between two vectors, $\|\cdot\|_2$ as the L2-norm, $sg(\cdot)$ as the stop gradient operator; Then the regularizer can be defined as:
+Aside from the CCA task, the multimodal representation itself also contains rich information: Similar items' multimodal information should also be similar.
+However, the multimodal representation $\mathbf{h}^i_{mm}$ will be blindly optimized towards the ID representation $\mathbf{h}^i_{id}$ during the CCA task, leading to the representation collapse~\cite{javaloy2022mitigating}.
+Therefore, to avoid this problem and keep the similarity relationship, we propose an in-batch regularizer to constrain the similarity between each two multimodal hidden representations $\mathbf{h}^i_{mm}$ stay close to the similarity between $\mathbf{h}^i_{enc}$.
+Denote $i$ and $j$ as two in-batch items, $C(\mathbf{x},\mathbf{y})$ as the cosine similarity, $\|\cdot\|_2$ as the L2-norm, $sg(\cdot)$ as the stop gradient operator; Then the regularizer is: